transition-zero/tz-osemosys/README.md

 ### Development

-Create an environment of your choosing, for example with conda or venv. tz-OSeMOSYS required Python=3.11.
+Create an environment of your choosing, for example with conda or venv.
+TZ-OSeMOSYS required Python=3.11.

-In your environment, install tz-OSeMOSYS in 'editable' mode and include the optional 'dev' dependencies.
+In your environment, install TZ-OSeMOSYS in 'editable' mode and include the optional 'dev' dependencies.

     pip install -e ".[dev]"